 You’ll want to be sure to drink plenty of water and take breaks often if you are not used to being at high altitudes or used to a high elevation gain.

 Dogs are allowed on the RFTA bus from Aspen Highlands to the Maroon Bells, but they must be on a leash.

-If you are traveling with your fur baby, keep in mind that dogs are not allowed on the scenic loop trail.
+If you are traveling with your fur baby, keep in mind that dogs are not allowed on the Scenic Loop trail.

 Can I Visit Maroon Bells in the Winter?

 The county does close Maroon Creek Road leading up to the scenic area in November until late spring based on snow conditions.
-However, once the road is closed to vehicles, you can still cross-country ski, snow bike, snowshoe, hike, or take a snowmobile to access Maroon Bells scenic area.
+However, once the road is closed to vehicles, you can still cross-country ski, snow bike, snowshoe, hike, or take a snowmobile to access the Maroon Bells scenic area.